nethacker/ubuntu-flask-gunicorn-docker/README.md

 # ubuntu-flask-gunicorn-docker
-A scalable Flask application using Gunicorn on Ubuntu 18.04 example.
+A scalable Flask application using Gunicorn on Ubuntu 18.04 Docker example.
 You can customize this to your liking or test the pre-built Docker image example.

 ## Contents